 Describe the strengths and limitations of propositional and predicate logic.
 [Familiarity]

 Convert logical statements from informal language to propositional and predicate logic expressions and then to selection statement syntax.

-Write a program that tests if two logical statements are equivalent.

-Apply formal logic proofs and/or informal, but rigorous, logical reasoning to predict the behavior of software.
 [Usage]

+Describe how logical operations—such as and, or, and not— are implemented in a programming language of choice (e.g., Java) [Assessment]

 Mathematical Reasoning: